 Another trend has been the increase in hotel bookings.
 Though travelers are looking to smaller, boutique hotels and those located in uncrowded areas rather than vacations to crowded cities and resorts.
+That being said, some vaccinated travelers are becoming less and less bothered by crowded venues, especially in places that utilize vaccination as an entry requirement.

 Potential travelers want reassurance and they’re asking questions like: